quinnanya/quinnanya.github.io/src/pages/cv.md

 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- Texas A&M University, CoDHR speaker series.
+"Data You Can Touch: Preserving What You Love on an Uncertain Internet".
+January 28, 2025.
+- IMLS Data Speculations symposium.
+"What We Do in the Shadows: Tales of Pragmatic Corpus Building".
+January 15, 2025.
 - UCLA, "Data Visualization with Textiles Community Event".
 December 2, 2024.
 - HERMES Doctoral Network, seminar on error culture and discussion of "[Towards a Taxonomy of Failure](https://quinndombrowski.com/blog/2019/01/30/towards-taxonomy-failure/)".
 November 20, 2022.
 - ACH 2024 roundtable, "Emerging Pathways to Supporting Digital Humanities Research on Copyrighted Literature", with Alex Wermer-Colan, Sarah Potvin, Mark Algee-Hewitt, and Peter Jaszi.
 November 6, 2024.